Team Scheduling is only available to TimeZest subscribers on the TimeZest Professional plan.

 TimeZest will only schedule activated members in a team.
-Regardless of whether a member is added to a team, either in TimeZest or in ConnectWise Manage, if that member isn't activated in TimeZest, then TimeZest won't schedule any appointments for that member.
+Regardless of whether a member is added to a team, either in TimeZest or in your PSA, if that user isn't activated in TimeZest, then TimeZest won't schedule any appointments for that member.

 TimeZest doesn't enforce ConnectWise Manage's restrictions on Project Teams.
 ConnectWise Manage only allows schedule entries for a project ticket to be created for members who are part of the project team for the project to which the ticket belongs.
 TimeZest doesn't check or enforce this, so if you attempt to schedule a project ticket with (for example) a service team with different members, ConnectWise Manage will reject the schedule entry we try to create, and your clients will see an error.
 We hope to address this in a future release.